An Overview of Goss's Bacterial Wilt and Blight

 Disease Cycle

-In addition, wind and equipment can spread infested leaves or other plant material from field to field.
-Seed can be infected at very low levels but is not known to be an important means of dissemination; however, it may play a role in introducing the disease into new areas or specific sites within fields.
+The bacterium can spread short distances within a field by leaf contact between adjacent plants and by aerial dispersal between fields across country roads during the growing season.
+In addition, equipment can spread infested leaves or other plant material from field to field.
+Seed can be infested at low levels and is not known to be an important means of dissemination; however, it may play a role in introducing the pathogen into new areas or specific sites within fields.

 Figure 9.
 The Goss’s bacterial wilt and blight disease cycle.
 A. The pathogen overwinters in infested corn residue.
 B. Wind and rain splash the pathogen on corn leaves — plants with wounds from hail or other factors may be more susceptible.
 C. Pathogen can spread to adjacent plants.